1 Chronicles 3 – The Royal Line of David and the House of Jesse

 1. (1-3) The wives of David and their sons.

 Now these were the sons of David who were born to him in Hebron: The firstborn was Amnon, by Ahinoam the Jezreelitess; the second, Daniel, by Abigail the Carmelitess; the third, Absalom the son of Maacah, the daughter of Talmai, king of Geshur; the fourth, Adonijah the son of Haggith; the fifth, Shephatiah, by Abital; the sixth, Ithream, by his wife Eglah.

 a.
-Now these were the sons of David: David had several wives (seven are listed here; Ahinoam the Jezreelitess, Abigail the Carmelitess, Maacah, Haggith, Abital, Eglah, Bathshua).
-These were in addition to his concubines (1 Kings 3:9).
+Now these were the sons of David: David had several wives and seven are listed in this chapter; Ahinoam the Jezreelitess, Abigail the Carmelitess, Maacah, Haggith, Abital, Eglah, and Bathshua (1 Chronicles 3:5).
+These were in addition to his concubines (2 Samuel 5:13).

 i.
 Daniel: “In 2 Samuel 3:3, this person is called Chileab; he probably had two names.
 The Targum says, ‘The second, Daniel, who was also called Chileab, because he was in every respect like to his father.”
 (Clarke)

 b.
 Eglah: Most suppose that this is another name for Michal, the daughter of Saul.

 2. (4-9) Sons born to David in Jerusalem.